hchenqide/ThesisNotes/chrono.md

 design choices and implications:
-- reason clause and unassigning: (reason clauses can become invalid when reassigning negation or unassigning, triggering further unassigning) x- full unassigning: (assigning in levels and backtracking)
+- reason clause and unassigning: (reason clauses can become invalid when reassigning negation or unassigning, triggering further unassigning)
+  - ✅ full unassigning: (assigning in levels and backtracking)
     > backtrack to one level before the literal's original level and unassign all, so the literal's impact all cleared
     > but unassignment might be excessive
     > only the highest one level unassigned when reassigning negation from conflict analysis, and all propagations on the highest level are due to the assignment, which is now reverted
     > unassigning or adding new clause can still cause multi-level backtracking and excessive unassignment

   - eager unassigning:
     > reason clauses watched by all false literals, when one becomes true or unassigned, the propagated literal unassigns
     > when a reason clause is unassigned, it also needs to be unwatched from other false literals, so that when it becomes reason again, it won't be watched twice
       - reason clauses kept in a set for each false literal
       - reason clauses keeping a flag for each literal whether they are currently watching

   - lazy unassigning:
     > an invalid reason clause can become valid again thus no need to unassign yet
     > analysis search stops at invalid reason clauses, unassigns all on the path, but still produces a learnt clause

 - propagation schema:
-  - assignment | -> { normalizing clause -> propagating clause -> assignment }
+  - ✅ assignment | -> { normalizing clause -> propagating clause -> assignment }
     (immediate assignment, delayed normalization)
     (allow other assignments before normalizing clause)
     (queue of assignments yet to normalize)